As of August 9, 2021, this page is no longer updated. Please visit our new

 NIE Application Process at U.S. Embassy Copenhagen

-E-mail Process: If you already have a valid nonimmigrant visa or ESTA and believe you qualify for a national interest exception (NIE) for humanitarian; academic/student/exchange travel; journalist travel; or to provide vital support for critical infrastructure of the United States you must send the following information and all supporting documents in one e-mail to CopenhagenNIV@state.gov.
-Due to a large volume of inquiries, it may take up to ten business days to review your NIE request.
+E-mail Process: If you already have a valid nonimmigrant visa or ESTA and believe you qualify for a national interest exception (NIE) for humanitarian; academic/student/exchange travel; journalist travel; or to provide vital support for critical infrastructure of the United States, you must send the following information and all supporting documents in one e-mail to CopenhagenNIV@state.gov.
+Due to the large volume of inquiries, it may take up to 21 business days to review your NIE request.
 You will receive a formal response to your NIE request by e-mail.

 Important: If you are applying for an NIE on behalf of another traveler who is 18 years of age or older, the traveler must be copied on all NIE correspondence due to privacy laws outlined under section 222(f) of the Immigration and Nationality Act.